Literacy & Justice Project

 Support the Project

-We are collecting donations to send a copy of The Bluest Eye, Maus, All Boys Aren't Blue, Heavy, or Fun Home to anyone who signs up for one as funds allow.
+We are collecting donations to send a copy of The Bluest Eye, Maus, All Boys Aren't Blue, Heavy, Fun Home, or Gender Queer to anyone who signs up for one as funds allow.
 The more money we raise the wider reach this program will have.
 Every donation is appreciated!

 Register For Your Free Book